 I used to carry around a little notebook with me at all times that I reserved just for language learning.
 I would write down a short list of new vocab words each morning and then break it out and study whenever I had a free moment throughout the day.
 When I would discover a word or phrase that I did not know how to say I would make a note of it, translate it later, then add it to my list the following day.

 These days I’ve been using Google Translate on a mobile phone in place of a notebook.
+Of course, a fast internet connection, such as frontier internet, is needed to ensure fast speeds and a great internet connection.
 This technological upgrade has made my previous paper and pencil method seem overtly archaic.
 Now I just type in the word/ phrase/ sentence that I want to know and it produces a good translation in the language that I’m working on.
 I still compile lists of vocabulary, but I now do so with Google Translate’s “star” function.
 Next to everything it translates there is a little star icon.
 If you press it it will add whatever you just translated to a list that you can later go back and refer to.
-Now instead of writing down my vocab lists I compile them digitally on my phone, a device that I carry with me pretty much all the time, and break it out dozens of times a day for short jaunts of language study.
+Now, instead of writing down my vocab lists I compile them digitally on my phone, a device that I carry with me pretty much all the time, and break it out dozens of times a day for short jaunts of language study.

 So when I’m waiting for a train, riding in a taxi, bored on a long bus ride, sitting idle as a restaurant prepares my food, I take this passive, do-nothing time and make it active, learn-something time.
 I take out my mobile phone and study.
 I review my vocab list and look around at my surroundings for anything that I don’t know how to say in the language I’m studying, then translate and learn it.
 Sometimes these language study sessions last 15 minutes, sometimes 15 seconds, sometimes over an hour — it all depends on what’s going on around me.